-1. The two-point scale
+a.
+A two-point scale:

-This is often used when there is a clear definition of what the student needs to be able to do (their learning objectives), and several skills are involved, e.g. presentations, project reports, or practical skills such as mechanics.
+This is often used when there is a clear definition of what the student needs to be able to do (their learning objectives), and several skills are involved, eg - presentations; project reports; or practical skills such as mechanics.
 Students who do not pass the first time are given specific feedback on what they need to do to improve, and given time to make the changes.
 Written feedback is better so that students can refer to it when reviewing or redoing the work.

-2. Grading using a scale: marks out of 10, 20, 100, etc. or grades A±, B±, C±, etc.
+b.
+Grading using a grading scale: marks out of 10, 20, 100 etc or grades $A\pm$, $B\pm$, $C\pm$ etc .

 The pass mark for number-based grades will depend on the subject and the type of assessment.
 Number-based grades are particularly useful when assessments are based on right/wrong answers, but they are also used for other kinds of work - for example, a project has 20 marks: 5 for research; 5 for reporting; 5 for analysis; 5 for presentation.
 Letter-based grades are often used for assessments where very precise marks are not helpful, for example essays or creative work.
-When using letter-based grades it is common to have 3-5 letters for a pass.
+When using letter-based grades it is common to have 3 -5 letters for a pass.

-3. Discuss:

-- a.
-In one school, the pass mark for multiple-choice tests is 70%, and the pass mark for writing an essay is 40%.
-Why do you think this is? - b.
+- 3. Discuss: - i.
+In one school, the pass-mark for multiple-choice tests is 70%, and the pass-mark for writing an essay is 40%.
+Why is this? - ii.
 Compare the two-point scale with the grading scale.
 What are the strengths and weaknesses of each method?
 Which method do you prefer?